 - Mr George Joseph (supervisors: Dr Theocharis Kyriacou, XXXX)

-- Ms Filipa dos Santos (supervisors: Prof Peter Andras, Dr Charles Day)
+- Ms Filipa dos Santos (supervisors: Professor Peter Andras, Dr Charles Day)

 - Ms Shaima Jabbar (supervisors: Dr Ed Chadwick, Dr Charles Day)

-- Dr Jannetta Steyn (supervisor: Prof Peter Andras; Newcastle University 2015)
+- Dr Jannetta Steyn (supervisor: Professor Peter Andras; Newcastle University 2015)

-- Mr David Fourie – MPhil (supervisor: Prof Peter Andras; Newcastle University, 2008)
+- Mr David Fourie – MPhil (supervisor: Professor Peter Andras; Newcastle University, 2008)

 - Dr Wolfgang Stein (Illinois State University)

 - Professor Robert Kozma (Memphis University)